Syrian-Russian relations: The reasons explaining Russia’s current foreign policy in Syria

 The Kremlin’s approach to the region has depended to a certain degree on Russia’s overall relations with the West, which means that any negative relations could reflect on Russian position in the Eastern Mediterranean (Kortounov-2021).
 In recent years, the different phases of NATO’s expansion to the East were very negatively perceived by the Russian Federation.
 The country considers NATO presence at its borders as a direct threat to its national security.
 Thus, it wouldn’t be an overstatement to say that supporting its allies, including Syria would be considered as vital for Russia’s national security.

+In addition, Moscow sees the Arab Spring as a series of regime changes dominated by extremists (Carnegie Europe-2013), and the possibility of the Syrian conflict to become a more radicalized one was a reality.
+Russia did not want a Libyan scenario in the Syrian territory.
+Moreover, a number of Russian citizens have fought in the ranks of terrorist organizations in Syria.
 It is estimated that there were about 4000 Russian nationals fighting in the ranks of the militants (Numbers of 2017) (Hauer-2018).
 The largest group of these fighters are from Dagestan.
-It is estimated that at least 1100 Dagestanis were fighting in the ranks of ISIS, and 600 fighters were from Chechnya (and 2400 Chechens traveling from diasporas in Europe) (Hauer-2018).
+It is estimated that at least 1100 Dagestanis were fighting in the ranks of ISIS, and 600 fighters were from Chechnya (and 2400 Chechens from diasporas in Europe) (Hauer-2018).
 It is also believed that 100 Ingush have entered Syria as militants, and approximately 175 from the republic of Kabardino Balkaria (Dzyuban-2017).
-Consequently, eliminating these threats in the Syrian soil is an opportunity to eliminate direct threats to its national security.
+Consequently, eliminating these threats in the Syrian soil was an opportunity to eliminate direct threats to its national security.

 Traditionally, the Russian Federation opposes regime change policies.
 There should be no “mission creep” into outright involvement in a local civil war.
 “We are not in the business of regime change”.
 These are the words from Sergey Lavrov (Trenin-2013).
-Russia considers order and stability as the most important values and indispensable sources of regime legitimacy (Kortunov-2021), and it has traditionally been sceptic when it comes to new radical regimes, whether in Egypt (between 2012 and 2013) or in Libya (where it has supported Field Marshal Khalifa Haftar who positioned himself as a committed opponent of Islamism).
+Russia considers order and stability as the most important values and indispensable sources of regime legitimacy (Kortunov-2021), and it has traditionally been sceptic when it comes to new radical regimes, whether in Egypt (between 2012 and 2013) or in Libya (where it has supported Field Marshal Khalifa Haftar, who positioned himself as a committed opponent of Islamism).

 Furthermore, the Syrian crisis evolved very differently from the Libyan crisis.
 In Libya, the uprising against Muammar Gaddafi, which began in February 2011, received support from a part of the international community.
 In March 2011, the UN Security Council passed resolutions 1971 and 1973 imposing a no-fly zone over the country in order to protect civilians (with the Russian abstention).
 It also allowed a NATO intervention in order to eliminate the “threats to civilians”, which led to the violent assassination of the Libyan leader.
-Moscow considers that the resolution 1973 was violated since its purpose was to protect civilian populations and not to overthrow the Libyan government.
+Moscow considers that the resolution 1973 was violated since its purpose was to protect the civilian population and not to overthrow the Libyan government.
 Today, Libya is a failed state, with an instability that has repercussions on neighboring countries in North Africa, the Sahel, and the Mediterranean region in general.
 Moscow negatively saw the outcome of the Libyan intervention, and it played a considerable role in its position in regard to the Syrian crisis.

 Figure: Russia’s military spending since 2010 in Billions of dollars (Source: Stockholm Peace Research Institute)